+Let’s talk about tacos.
 I love tacos!
 Tacos are the light of life.
-I’d lose my mind if I couldn’t eat tacos.
-Tacos heal the soul.
+I’d lose my mind if I couldn’t have tacos.
 I honestly can’t comprehend the fact that there are people who don’t like tacos.
 It makes me sad that they don’t experience the euphoria of chowing down on a perfectly crafted taco.

 The bottom floor is a restaurant called Tacos, Tortas & Tequila (all amazing things in my book).
 This part of the restaurant is more casual, meant for ordering a la carte tacos with a variety of options.
 There is a bar area with a TV for watching sports games.
 I was here on the day of the World Cup final, and it was lively.

 The upstairs floor is a restaurant called Buena Vida, which focuses more on bottomless small plates for lunch, dinner, and weekend brunch.
 You can get food a la carte here, but the best value would be the unlimited tapas.

 I had actually not been here for any meal other than brunch until last night.
 I have gone to brunch here three or four times already since it opened a couple months ago.
 I don’t know if I could put into words how amazing this brunch is.
 For $35 (same price as dinner) you can choose endless amounts of freshly prepared Mexican small plates.
 Unlike dinner, however, the brunch price also includes bottomless drinks including mimosas, bloody mary’s, sangria, and margaritas.